 - The agreement approval process cannot be expedited to accommodate a visit by a partner delegation.
 Faculty sponsors should be clear with partner delegations that agreements may not be approved in time for visits.

-- If the Dean or other College personnel are requested for an agreement signing ceremony or a meeting with the delegation, they should contact Mike Engh at least 1 month before the scheduled visit date.
+- If the Dean or other College personnel are requested for an agreement signing ceremony or a meeting with the delegation, they should contact Sarah Pauling at least 1 month before the scheduled visit date.
 Faculty sponsors should inform delegations that meetings with the Dean and other College personnel cannot be guaranteed and are contingent on availability.